gitbls/pistrong/README.md

 new systemd model.
 The download/install/build process takes 15-20 minutes on a Raspberry Pi 3B.

+`InstallPiStrong` is structured into various phases.
+If no phase is specified, or 'all' is specified, all phases will be run.
+The phases include:

+* **prereq** ensures that the required packages are installed on your system
+* **download** downloads the latest strongSwan release
+* **preconf** runs configure on the source
+* **make** compiles strongSwan
+* **install** installs strongSwan into the system
+* **postconf** or **post-configure** creates
+    * `/etc/swanctl/swanctl.conf` strongSwan config file for iOS and Windows roadwarrior use
+    * `/etc/swanctl/pistrongdb.json` pistrong CA database
+    * `~/.pistrongrc` pistrong config file for frequently-used settings rather than on the command line
+    * Copies (in /etc/swanctl) of the just-created files swanctl.piStrongInstall, pistrongdb.piStrongInstall, and .pistrongrc.piStrongInstall

 ## pistrong
 `pistrong` is used to create the CA and manage users. `pistrong` provides commands to create (or delete) the CA, add, revoke, delete, or list